matiziel/school-scheduler/README.md

 ```

 Application works on localhost:5001.
-If you set up client and run build script, server will serve static files for react now.
+If you set up client and run build script, server will serve static files for react.

 ### Unit test launch guide
 ```bash